This article is part of the “Body Toning Series.” Click here to learn more.

 Standing Barbell Shoulder Press: Deltoids, Triceps

-- Stand with your feet hip-width apart, stomach gently drawn in, and pull your shoulders down and back.
+- Stand with your feet hip-width apart, your stomach is gently drawn in and pull your shoulders down and back.

 - Take the barbell at shoulder height with your palms facing away from you.
 Your hands should be about 1 ½ times shoulder width apart.